Definition of half-life

 Let's say John Doe borrows $100,000 to buy a house.
 The interest rate is 4% with a 30-year mortgage.
 His monthly payment is $477.42, which includes some interest and some principal.

 The half-life of any debt depends on the terms of the debt.
 In John's case, each payment includes interest and principal.
 In the early years of his loan, his payments are largely interest.
 As time passes, however, more of his payment is principal repayment.
 Accordingly, the half-life is not 50% of the time involved, but 50% of the principal involved.
 Note that John's interest rate and loan length influence the half-life tremendously.

 : the time it takes for a radioactive substance to lose half its radioactivity

-What made you look up half-life?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up half-life?
+Please tell us where you read or heard it (including the quote, if possible).

 of yeast or being unsettled or frivolous

 Test your knowledge - and maybe learn something along the way.TAKE THE QUIZ